stuartellis/tf-tasks/README.md

 task tft:apply
 ```

-Each instance of a unit has an identical configuration as other instances that use the specified context, apart from the tfvar `tft_edition`.
-The tooling automatically sets the value of the tfvar `tft_edition` to match `TFT_EDITION`.
+Each instance of a unit has an identical configuration as other instances that use the specified context, apart from the tfvar `tft_edition_name`.
+The tooling automatically sets the value of the tfvar `tft_edition_name` to match `TFT_EDITION`.
 This ensures that every edition has a unique identifier that can be used in TF code.

 Only set `TFT_EDITION` when you want to create an extra copy of a unit.
-If you do not specify a edition identifier, TF uses the default workspace for state, and the value of the tfvar `tft_edition` is `default`.
+If you do not specify a edition identifier, TF uses the default workspace for state, and the value of the tfvar `tft_edition_name` is `default`.

 Once you no longer need the extra instance, run `tft:destroy` to delete the resources, and then run `tft:forget` to delete the TF remote state for the extra instance: